Nuno111/42Lisboa-level0-lifbt/README.md

 The aim of this project is to code a C library regrouping usual functions will be allowed to use in all other projects.

+All code is written in accordance to the norminette version running at the time of project completion.

 ## How to use

 To compile this project without the bonus: